TanGentleman/TanTan/Issues.md

 Current issue:
 !
 Checks to see if directories valid first.
 !
 Functions to make all needed folders
+!
+Do reddit API key check before any workflow progress

 In development:
 - Tokenizer using an offline, local, pretrained GPT2 Model (Need to handle log-warning better)